Tutorial: Get started creating in the Power BI service

 8. On the dashboard, select the pinned country/region map.
 Notice how the visualization opens in Q&A.

-9. Place the cursor after by country in the Q&A box and enter as bar.
+9. Place the cursor in the Q&A box at the end of your current query, and enter as bar.
 Power BI creates a bar chart with the results.

 Screenshot that shows the Q&A bar chart visualization for the Financial Sample country and region data.

-You now have four pinned tiles on your dashboard: line chart, numeric average, country/region map, and bar chart.
+You now have five pinned tiles on your dashboard: line chart, card, country/region map, and bar chart.

 Screenshot of the Financial Sample dashboard with pinned Q&A visualization tiles.